 The Centre for Risk Studies' aim is to identify and assess global vulnerabilities.
 It develops hypothetical scenarios to help decision makers improve business resilience to shocks.
 "People like to call us Cassandras," said Dr Andrew Coburn, director of the centre's external advisory board, referring to the mythical prophet of disaster.
 "But we're not trying to predict what will happen.
 We're going to look at the difference between hoping for the best and planning for the worst."

 Dr Coburn said that the current economic outlook is actually positive, citing global GDP forecasts of 145% growth over the next decade.
 But history has shown that unexpected events have a habit of getting in the way of economic forecasts, he added.

 Cyber-attacks are a real and well documented modern threat, often identified with targeted hacking and data loss for example.
 But there’s also potential for something called a logic bomb, possibly released by a single disgruntled employee at one of the software giants, that could cause widespread disruption to core IT systems culminating in a 1 in 100 year systemic risk, the seminar heard.

 Simon Ruffle, the Centre’s director of technology research, described how malware inserted into a widely used data platform could target algorithm applications.
-“By creating random errors that affect algorithms rather than transactions, such an exploit would be hard to detect quickly,” Ruffle explained.
-“Unexplained IT errors would start to happen in trading and manufacturing systems for example, eventually leading to potentially significant losses.”

 As well as potentially ruining individual businesses, clusters of industries dependent on relational databases – such as the auto, retail and pharmaceutical sectors – could suffer simultaneous failures, according to Ruffle.
 The potential impact of a logic bomb on the global GDP could be between $3-11trn, the centre has estimated.